Do I Pay My Deductible When I’m Not At Fault?

 But it doesn’t seem fair to have to pay for an accident that wasn’t your fault, right?
 That’s where deductible recovery comes into play.

 What Is Deductible Recovery?

-With deductible recovery, American Family Insurance will work through a process called subrogation.
-Subrogation is the insurance world’s fancy way of saying, “we’re working on getting your deductible back because the accident wasn’t your fault.”
+With deductible recovery, American Family will work through a process called subrogation.
+Subrogation is the insurance world’s way of saying, “we’re working on getting your deductible back because the accident wasn’t your fault.”

 Here’s what will happen:

-Step 1: Your insurance company will pay for your damages, minus your deductible, and work on determining who’s at fault for the accident.
+The involved insurance companies determine who’s at fault.
 Sure, you know the answer to this, but it’s all part of the process.
-You might be asked for a statement about the accident, so having the police report, pictures and/or other important details will be really helpful.
+You might be asked for a statement about the accident, so having the police report, pictures and/or other important details will be helpful.

-Step 2: After determining the other driver was indeed at fault, your insurance company will work through the subrogation process to recover your deductible.
+Your insurance company recovers your deductible.
+After determining the other driver was indeed at fault, your insurance company will work through the subrogation process to recover your deductible.
 You may need to submit proof that you paid your deductible, which could be a body shop invoice or credit card statement.

-How Long Does Deductible Recovery Take?
+How Long Does Deductible Recovery/Subrogation Take?

-No matter the situation, American Family Insurance is your advocate.
+No matter the situation, American Family is your advocate.
 We’re prepared to help you through the process every step of the way — and we’ll work diligently to do whatever we can during the deductible recovery process to help you get reimbursed.
 Have more questions?
 Connect with an agent to learn more.